 We are confident about the unique quality of our Company Profiles.
 However, we want you to make the most beneficial decision for your business, so we offer a free sample that you can download by submitting the below form

-LG: The industry currently accepts that the ratio of mines that are fully developed to those where a discovery is made is currently 1:1,000.
+LG: The industry currently accepts that the ratio of fully developed mines to exploration projects that are drilled is 1:1,000.
 We are trying to change this ratio.
-Also, the time it takes to get from discovery to drilling can be quite a few years.
-We want to change this as well.
-We are trying to derisk the early-stage discovery process so that more of these projects get to the mine development stage, so the odds are more like 1:10.
-Also, instead of three to four years, we are looking to reduce that time to four to six weeks.
+Also, the time it takes to get from initial exploration to drilling and discovery can be quite a few years.
+We are changing this as well.
+We are trying to derisk the early-stage discovery process by improving the odds that more of these projects get to the mine development stage – our goal is ultimately one in ten or less.
+We are also significantly shortening the time to the drilling stage.

 Traditionally, in the discovery process there is a lot of subjectivity.
-I have seen two geologists with two very different hypotheses about what is going on below the surface, and it is all based on their knowledge and past expertise.
-You can have very open-ended hypotheses which require additional site investigation to work out.
+I have seen two geologists with two very different hypotheses about what is going on below the surface, and it is all based on their knowledge and past experience.
+You can have very open-ended hypotheses in areas where geologists can see evidence, and none at all at the vast covered areas where we are focusing our searches.

-What we are trying to do is take a much more systematic approach by using data that is objective and using AI to find patterns in the data that our eyes just cannot see, or that is outside the grasp of expert knowledge.
+What we are trying to do is take a much more systematic approach by using data that is objective and using AI to find the concealed deposits in the data, that our eyes just cannot see, or that is outside the grasp of expert knowledge.
 We use geophysics data.
 For us it is not about a big data approach, which is what some other AI companies are doing to approach this problem.
-They are using all different kinds of data, but the problem with this is that the data can be sporadic and intermittent.
+They are using all different kinds of data, but the problem with this is that the data can be sporadic, intermittent, irrelevant for the problem or heavily biased.

 AS: Which critical minerals is the technology capable of discovering?

-LG: We have successfully tested it on eight different mineral types including copper, gold, lithium, nickel, silver and zinc, and we are now working with US Critical Minerals on a rare earth project.
+LG: We have successfully tested it on several different mineral types including copper, gold, lithium, nickel, silver and zinc, and we are now working with US Critical Minerals on a rare earth elements project.

 AS: On the business front, how will your partnerships with companies work?

-LG: Our business model is a bit different.
-We are not looking to be a fee-for-service type business, nor do we want to be the explorers or operators of mines.
-We want to focus on early-stage discovery.
+LG: We are not looking to be a fee-for-service type business, nor do we want to be the explorers or operators of mines.
+We focus on early-stage discovery of multiple projects in multiple jurisdictions, and we create a portfolio of mineral assets.
 That is what we are good at.
-We believe we can improve the odds of prediction, so that we can help our partners know where to start, finding that needle in the haystack, and then they come in and do what they do best as they develop and advance the project.
-We are looking for exposure to the upside if our AI targets lead to a discovery.
-Again, we are not just trying to find mineralisation but something economic and we want a share in the success.
-So we are looking for joint venture-type partnerships.
+We then partner with explorers and financiers to develop these assets.
+We believe we improve the odds of prediction, so that we can help our partners know where to start, finding that needle in the haystack, and then they come in and do what they do best as they develop and advance the project.
+We are looking for exposure to the upside if our AI targets lead to a discovery, through equity and royalty in our projects.

 AS: Would you enter a partnership before you made a discovery or do you go and make a discovery and say: “Look, we found this economic deposit, who wants to develop it?”

 LG: We have generated our own portfolio of AI projects.
-We know the blind test was successful in picking up something economic and so we have gone and staked out those targets.
 If the land in which we have made the discoveries is open and free, we stake those claims and then look to bring partners in.
-In other cases, we are getting approached by partners with their own land, so they have already got claims staked.
-They ask us to come in and see if the technology finds anything, and if we are successful we will put a partnership agreement in place.
+In other cases, we are getting approached by partners with their own land, or those who are interested in establishing a strategic alliance before any target was generated.

 AS: How can use of the AI technology help benefit the environment?

-LG: You do not have to do as much site investigation work.
-With a lot of exploration programmes, they just drill all over the place.
-There is a lot of ground disturbance, high costs and a lot of potential environmental impact.
-We are trying to reduce that as if we tell you where to start, and then enable very high drill precision, you do not have to put as many drill-holes in the ground.
-You do not have to strip, you do not have to trench and you do not have to do all the ground disturbance that would normally be part of an exploration programme.
+LG: You do not have to do as much site investigation work which can cause ground disturbance, high costs and potential environmental impact.
+We are trying to reduce that as if we tell you where to start, and then enable very high drill precision, you do not have to put as many drill-holes in the ground over years to reach a discovery.

 AS: Where in the world are you looking to apply the technology?

-LG: We have now tested our technology in Canada, the US, Mexico, Chile and Peru, and we are open to other parts of the world such as Australia.
+LG: We have now deployed our technology in Canada, the US, Mexico, Chile and Peru.
+We are open to engage with partners on new jurisdictions in the Americas and potentially Australia in the future.
 Australia is a classic example of where a lot of the easy deposits have been found and the next ones will be under areas of concealment.

 AS: Do you have any competitors creating a similar technology to VerAI’s?

-LG: Yes, there are competitors, but the difference is they are taking a big data approach.
+LG: Yes, there are competitors, but there are many differences in the way they use AI and mainly in our business models.
+One of the differences is that most are taking a big data approach.
 The challenge with this is that you can bring bias into your data model.
-We find its better to work with geophysics data; working as closely to the original data as it is collected from the geophysical instrument as possible.
-You remove a lot of human bias that could weaken your AI model this way.
+We find it better to work only with data relevant for the problem; working as closely to the original data as it is collected from the relevant instrument as possible.
+You remove a lot of human and natural bias that could weaken your AI model this way.

 AS: When is the watershed moment going to happen for AI in mining?
 When will companies see the need for AI to make discoveries rather than traditional methods?